TRAU FC

-TRAU FC (known fully as Tiddim Road Athletic Union Football Club) is an Indian professional multi-sports club known for its association football team.
-Based in Imphal, Manipur, the club competes in I-League, the second tier of Indian football league system.
-Nicknamed "red pythons", the club was founded in 1954.
+TRAU Football Club (fully known as Tiddim Road Athletic Union Football Club) is an Indian professional football club based in Imphal, Manipur.
+The club has, until relegation in 2024, competed in the I-League, the second tier of the Indian football league system.
+Nicknamed "The Red Python", the club was founded in 1954.

 TRAU made its I-League 2nd Division debut in 2017–18 season.
 They were promoted to the I-League in 2019, after winning 2nd Division.
-The club also participate in Manipur State League.
+The club also participates in the Manipur State League.